Košice guide Slovakia

 Singing fountain

 Steel Arena - A modern multifunctional hall that hosts sports matches, concerts and various cultural events.
 The hall can accommodate more than 8,000 visitors.
+In 2011 and 2019, the Ice Hockey World Championship was held here.
+The steel structure of the Steel Arena consists of more than 3,200 tons of steel and the electricity consumption is an average of 2,200 MWh per year.

 Tips for trips around the area